antvis/G6/docs/manual/tutorial/elements.en.md

 ## Basic Concept
 ### Graph Item
 There are `Node` and `Edge` two types of items in a graph.
-Several [Built-in Nodes](../middle/elements/defaultNode) and [Built-in Edges](../middle/elements/defaultEdge) are provided by G6.
-The main difference between different types of items is their [Graphics Shape](../middle/keyConcept).
+Several [Built-in Nodes](/en/docs/manual/middle/elements/nodes/defaultNode) and [Built-in Edges](/en/docs/manual/middle/elements/edges/defaultEdge) are provided by G6.
+The main difference between different types of items is their [Graphics Shape](/en/docs/manual/middle/keyconcept/shape-keyshape).
 For example, a node's graphics shape can be a circle, a rect, an image, or others.

-## Attributes of Item
+## Properties of Item
-The attributes of an item can be be divided into two categories:
+The properties of an item can be be divided into two categories:

-- **Style Attribute `style`**: Corresponds to the style in Canvas.
-When the [State](../middle/states/state) of an item is changed, the style can be updated.
-It is an object named`style`;
+- **Style Property `style`**: Corresponds to the style in Canvas.
+When the [State](/en/docs/manual/middle/states/state) of an item is changed, the style can be updated.
+It is an object named `style`;
-- **Other Attribute**: Such as graphics `shape`, `id`, they are a kind of attributes that will not be changed when the [State](../middle/states/state) of the item is changed.
+- **Other Property**: Such as graphics `shape`, `id`, they are a kind of properties that will not be changed when the [State](/en/docs/manual/middle/states/state) of the item is changed.

-For example, When you change the state `'hover'` or `'click'` to `true` for a node A, only the **style attributes** of A can be updated, e.g. `fill`, `stroke`, and so on.
-The **other attributes** such as `shape` can not be changed.
-To update the other attributes, configure A by [graph.updateItem](../../api/Graph) manually.
+For example, When you change the state `'hover'` or `'click'` to `true` for a node A, only the **style properties** of A can be updated, e.g. `fill`, `stroke`, and so on.
+The **other properties** such as `shape` can not be changed.
+To update the other properties, configure A by [graph.updateItem](/en/docs/api/Graph/#updateitemitem-model) manually.

 ### Data Structure
 The data structure of a node: